 - When a point is deleted, that point number is deleted from the data file.
 The remaining point numbers are not re-assigned.
-Attempting to find a point number that was previously deleted will result in an error message being displayed. - Deleting the last point measured is a special case, and is actually the same as reshooting the point (Page 48).
-The next point added is assigned the same point number as the deleted point. - Deleting points that were used as control points will cause all points measured from that control point to be deleted as well. - Deleting a point may also be performed on the Point Detail screen (Page 57). - There is no way to "undo" a point deletion.
+Attempting to find a point number that was previously deleted will result in an error message being displayed. - Deleting the last point measured is a special case, and is actually the same as reshooting the point (Page 41).
+The next point added is assigned the same point number as the deleted point. - Deleting points that were used as control points will cause all points measured from that control point to be deleted as well. - There is no way to "undo" a point deletion.